My friend Tynan turned his small art collection into a museum-quality display in his home.

 PRO TIPS ON PRINTING + MOUNTING

-- Print descriptions on gloss or luster paper.
+- Print the museum placard descriptions on gloss or luster paper.
 Then mount to mat paper or foam board so that it’s as thick as you prefer.

 - To mount them, he used loops of tape because he kept moving them.
 Tynan’s Note: I will need a better solution once I get permanent labels.